hr-it-solutions/DD_imgcopyresized/README.md

 # DD_ImgCopyResized
-A simple great php > do first resize > than crop image to fix width and height without losing dimension ratio in a friendly and simple way.
+A simple great php > do first resize > than crop image to fix width and height without losing dimension ratio in a user-friendly and simple way.
-Horizontal or landscape format, cut always either from right or from bottom to get final width and height without stretching.
+Horizontal or landscape format, cut always either from right side or from bottom to get final width and height without stretching.
-Save original full width and generated thumbnail in a web comfort lowercase and jpg format.
+Save original width and generated thumbnail in a web comfort jpg format.

-Functionality sketch of DD_ImgCopyResized->generateThumbnail() method
+Sketch of DD_ImgCopyResized->generateThumbnail() method

        +------ $final_width-----+--------$org_X---------+
        |                        |                       |